onboarding-buddy/getting-started/dotnet/README.md

 eiffel-tower.jpg
 ```

-To start the console application press F5 to run the api tests.
-After lanching you will be presented with 5 differents tests that can be run, listed below:
+To start the console application press F5 to run the API tests.
+After launching you will be presented with 5 differents tests that can be run, listed below:

 1 - Validation Tests
 This includes examples calls for email, mobile, ip address and browser validation